Usable-Security-and-Privacy-Lab/lets-auth-documentation/version3/serviceAuthentication.md

 authenticate with the relying party.
 If the authenticator is completing registration, it generates a new key pair, `sessionPublicKey` and `sessionPrivateKey` that is unique to this relying party.
-It must then synchronize this key pair with the authenticator data.
-When logging in, the authenticator should find the key pair it has previously used for this relying party in the authenticator data.
+It must then synchronize this key pair with the vault.
+When logging in, the authenticator should find the key pair it has previously used for this relying party in the vault.

 The authenticator then creates a `sessionCertificate`, which contains (sessionID, sessionPublicKey) and is signed by the `accountPrivateKey`.